-Younger man: We younger guys want to be mentored, but it seems there are no older men that are interested in mentoring us.
+Younger man: We younger guys want to be mentored, but it seems there are no older men who are interested in mentoring us.

-Younger man: Maybe that’s because someone tried to mentor me once, but after we met a couple of, we ran out of things to talk about.
+Younger man: Maybe that’s because someone tried to mentor me once, but after we met a couple of times, we ran out of things to talk about.

 Older man: No one ever mentored me or taught me how to do it, so most of us are unsure how to do it or what to talk about.

-The BER Mentoring Plan can help you develop meaningful relationships that are spiritually based and resource rich.
-This plan has a wealth of resources not just for elders, but for any two men or small group of individuals to use and adapt to help them another grow toward spiritual maturity.
+The BER Mentoring Plan can help you develop meaningful relationships that are spiritually based and resource-rich.
+This plan has a wealth of resources not just for elders, but for any two men or any small group to use and adapt to help them another grow toward spiritual maturity.